Codename: Kids Next Door: Future

 On January 31, 2008, during a Q&A session on LiveJournal, when Tom Warburton was asked if "Operation: I.N.T.E.R.V.I.E.W.S." was in fact the true finale of Codename: KND, he said that it was not necessarily meant to be the finale, stating that a revival could be made in the future.

 Warburton had pitched a Galactic Kids Next Door sequel several times to Cartoon Network executives, and at one point he considered making a TV movie as a pilot for the potential series.
 As there was no response, Warburton eventually decided to create a pitch that would be distributed over the internet pseudonymously to try and get the series approved with help from fans.
 Warburton wrote the script and collaborated with others who had worked on the series to produce an animatic-style pitch.
 On March 19, 2015, the animatic was released, entitled Galactic Kids Next Door.
 On April 1, 2015, a fan-made petition was started on Change.org to have Galactic Kids Next Door be picked up for a full series, and it was signed by Warburton himself as well as Dee Bradley Baker.
 Warburton later noted that the executives at Cartoon Network had noticed the response but were not interested in a follow-up to KND, though he hopes to get the sequel approved in the future.

+In 2025, Warburton, along with the voice actors for the main characters, appeared at Nostalgia Con in Houston, Texas to conduct a table read of a "pitch script" based on the Galactic Kids Next Door project.
+Warburton followed up by saying.
+"We are always trying to get Warner Bros. interested and just say like, 'Hey, look at this great thing we've got.
+We have got a lot of people really interested in it.'
+So, we wrote a little teaser script."